Diagnostics Metrics Colored Image

-Performance metrics speak to outcomes of the process, but give no insight as to the quality of the in-process transactional performance of the enterprise’s hiring managers and HR partners.
+Performance metrics speak to outcomes of the process but give no insight as to the quality of the in-process transactional performance of the organization’s hiring managers and HR partners.

 Diagnostic metrics tell you where your process is failing.

-Through the use of in-process testing of manufacturing outcomes, leaders in manufacturing quality systems are able to identify the specific points in the manufacturing process where failures are occurring.
+Using in-process testing of manufacturing outcomes, leaders in manufacturing quality systems can identify the specific points in the manufacturing process where failures are occurring.

 This is the first step in improving the performance of either manufacturing or recruiting operations, because you simply can’t fix what you can’t see.

-Recruiting organizations, through the use of diagnostic metrics and analytics embedded in their Applicant Tracking Systems (ATS), have the ability to identify the specific points in the recruitment process where recruiters and hiring managers are experiencing transactional failures.
+Recruiting organizations, using analytics embedded in their Applicant Tracking Systems (ATS), can already identify the specific points in the recruitment process where recruiters and hiring managers are experiencing transactional failures, so the next step is to identify why the failures are occurring.

 Diagnostic metrics tell you where you can elevate performance with process improvements or training in transactional best practices.